 (2) An applicant shall seek admission to an Honours degree program as:

 (3) A Bachelor Honours course candidate may convert from full-time to part-time candidature, and vice-versa, with the approval of the relevant Head of School, who shall also determine on a pro-rata basis a revised statement of the due date for completion of the requirements of the Honours award course.
-The Head of School will notify the Student Experience Team of the revised completion date.
+The Head of School will notify the Student Administration Services of the revised completion date.

 (4) Admission to a Bachelor Honours course shall be at the discretion of the relevant Head of School, and shall be subject to the availability of appropriate supervision.